Ohio Mechanics Lien Frequently Asked Questions

 When is the Deadline to File a Ohio Mechanics Lien?

-For projects involving an owner-occupied condominium or 1-2 family dwelling, the lien must be filed within 60 days from the date the lien claimant last furnished labor or materials to the project.
+For projects involving a residential condominium or 1-2 family dwelling, the lien must be filed within 60 days from the date the lien claimant last furnished labor or materials to the project.
 It is important to consider, however, that the lien will not attach to the property if the general contractor is paid prior to the owner receiving notice of the lien.
 Considering that, earlier filing may be advisable on owner-occupied residential projects.

 Finally, liens on gas and oil wells are required to be filed within 120 days after the claimant’s last furnishing of labor and/or materials.